Why Is My Dog Throwing Up Undigested Food?

 Introduce food slowly or feed a bland diet of unseasoned rice and chicken or boiled ground beef and rice.

-If you choose to feed beef and rice, be sure to skim off any fat that rises to the surface of the water during boiling.
+If you choose to feed beef and rice, be sure to skim off any fat that rises to the surface during boiling.

-If your dog eats too quickly, try a bowl that is specifically made for dogs that prefer to inhale rather than eat their food.
+If your dog eats too quickly, try a bowl designed for dogs who prefer to inhale rather than eat.

 Is Your Dog Throwing Up Undigested Food?